-Apart from these two reasons, there are various other factors which can cause acute pancreatitis, like
+Apart from these two, there are various other factors which can cause acute pancreatitis, like

 Symptoms of Acute Pancreatitis

-In cases where pancreatitis causes rotting of the intestinal fat and parts of the pancreas itself the [patient might need an operation to remove these infected materials.
+- In cases where the pancreatitis causes rotting of the intestinal fat and parts of the pancreas itself the patient might need an operation to remove these infected material.